raspberrychris/paddleboardmaster/content/post/fitwave-inflatable-paddle-board.md

 The board can support a weight of up to 242lbs, so that should be more than enough for most users of the paddleboard.

-As this Fitwave paddleboard is also inflatable it makes it perfect to pack away and transport.
+As this [**Fitwave**](/categories/fitwave/) paddleboard is also inflatable it makes it perfect to pack away and transport.

 ### Accessories Included with the Fitwave Inflatable Paddleboard

 ![Fitwave-accesories](/uploads/865dbc01-60bd-4d21-9919-8493ee02d8b5.jpeg "Fitwave-accesories")

-A lot of paddleboards in the market come with a few accessories, but you really do get the whole pack with this paddleboard from Fitwave.
+A lot of paddleboards in the market come with a few accessories, but you really do get the whole pack with this paddleboard from [**Fitwave**](/categories/fitwave/).

 > Everything you need to get started is included here, and I found that all of the included accessories were really good quality and well designed.